 This means you can now use the simulator to mock all of the backend functionality that would otherwise block your progress.

 You can also rest assured that if the functionality becomes available, your application will actually prefer calling the real implementation that has been provided to the application.
 Thus, there’s no need to worry about cleaning up scripts that might still be useful to team members without access to the necessary hardware etc.

 Don’t let development get derailed by complex interdependencies.
 Make sure your software architecture provides an abstraction layer that can be used to replace external dependencies with mock implementation.
 Doing so ensures that development can continue unimpeded and your project can move forward.

-For more on GreenHouse, check out GreenHouse is a Smarter Way to Build Embedded Touch Devices and GreenHouse by ICS Helps Software Engineers Turn UX into Reality.
+For more information, check out A Smarter Way to Build Embedded Touch Devices.